SimonDeVos/DCF/readme.md

-# Decision-centric fairness: Evaluation and optimization for classifcation problems</br><sub><sub>Simon De Vos, Jente Van Belle, Andres Algaba, Wouter Verbeke, Sam Verboven </sub></sub>
+# Decision-centric fairness: Evaluation and optimization for resource allocation problems</br><sub><sub>Simon De Vos, Jente Van Belle, Andres Algaba, Wouter Verbeke, Sam Verboven </sub></sub>

 The main contributions of this paper are as follows: